 The Importance of Chemical Compatibility

-When you are trying to source a pump, a fitting or some pipework, the first question you are usually asked is what fluid are you handling?
-Ever wondered why you can’t just have a pump that is suitable for all fluids?
+When you are trying to source a pump, a fitting or some pipework, the first question you are usually asked by the supplier is "what fluid are you handling?"
+Have you ever wondered why you can’t just have a pump that is suitable for use with all fluids?
 This is where chemical compatibility comes into play.

 Every material you can think of has its “kryptonite”; an opposite, something which when the material comes into contact with it, it suffers chemical attack and begins to decay.
 The actual impact of this depends on how resistant the material is with the medium it comes into contact with.
 Therefore, should a pump be pumping a liquid that it is incompatible with the material that it is constructed of, a problem arises.